umitkara/Data-Structures/README.md

     A double-ended queue or *deque* is a data type that can store a collection of data in a linear order.

-    It is a generalized for of the queue data type.
+    It is a generalization of the queue data type.
 It allows adding and removing elements from both ends of the queue.

 - **Graph**: